On the rigidity of Arnoux-Rauzy words

-Such an infinite word is called a \emph{fixed point} of the substitution $\sigma$ or a word \emph{generated by the substitution} $\sigma$ .
-All the morphisms that are considered in the present paper are non-erasing and so they are substitutions.
+Such an infinite word is called a word \emph{generated by the substitution} $\sigma$.
+A substitution $\sigma:{\mathcal A}^*\rightarrow {\mathcal A}^*$ is called \emph{primitive} if there is a positive integer $k$ such that for all $a,b \in {\mathcal A}$, the letter $b$ appears in $\sigma^k(a)$.
+For a primitive substitution $\sigma$, a \emph{fixed point} for $\sigma$, i.e., an infinite word $u$ such that $\sigma(u)=u$, must be generated by $\sigma$.
+Hence, we use equivalently both terminologies for an infinite word, namely being a fixed point of $\sigma$ or being generated by $\sigma$, for a primitive substitution $\sigma$.
+If $\sigma$ is a primitive substitution, then there exists a power $\sigma^k$ that admits a fixed point, and the set of factors of any fixed point of $\sigma^{k}$ is uniformly recurrent (see for example Proposition 1.2.3 in~\cite{Fog02}).
+Furthermore, all these fixed points have the same language that we call the {\em language} of the substitution.

 Let $\sigma$ and $\tau$ be two substitutions on $\mathcal{A}$.
 The substitution $\tau$ is a {\em conjugate} of $\sigma$ if there exists $ v \in \mathcal{A} ^*$ such that either $ v\tau(w) = \sigma(w)v$ for all $w \in \mathcal{A} ^*$, or $ \tau(w)v =v \sigma(w)$ for all $w \in \mathcal{A} ^*$.